cfsworkload/smart-home-monitor/README.md

 ## Add email to IoT Real-Time Insights service notifications

 The **IoT Real-Time Insights** service has been created and connected to the data from the simulated IOT device hosted in the **IoT Real-Time Insights** service.
+The Create a Message Source, Create a Message Schema, Create Message Route, Create an Action, and the creating of a rule is done in the **deploy back-end** tile of the devOps pipeline using the service's REST API.
 We need to add an email address to recieve the alert messages when the high energy threshold is reached.

-1. asdad
-2.
-3.
+1. Naviate to {App-name}-back-end's dashboard.
+2. Select **IoT Real-Time Insights** and click **Launch IoT Real-Time Insights Deashboard**
+3. Select the **Analytics** tab at the top right
+4. Click into **email action** box
+5. Select the edit pencil next to the email action
+6. Put an email in the **To** field and provide a Subject
+7. Check the **Prepend with "IoT Real-Time Insights alert"** box
+8. Click **OK** and then **SAVE** at top right

 Now when a threshold is broken, an email notification will be sent to the specified email alerting about the high energy use.
+You can also see the alerts on the Insights dashboard for the insurance-01 device.

 ## Import tables into dashDB